UAZ Simbir

 The UAZ Simbir (Симбир, from Simbirsk, old name for Ulyanovsk), or UAZ-3162, is a model of off-road vehicle produced by the Russian company UAZ between 2000 and 2005.
 This car is a completely new model in relation to the UAZ-469 and modifications based on it.
 It is essentially a rebodied extended wheelbase UAZ-3160.
-On August 5, 1997 the first prototype of the UAZ-3160 was rolled off the assembly line.
+On August 5, 1997 the first prototype of the UAZ-3160 rolled off the assembly line.
 April 27, 2000 saw the first production sample UAZ-3162 Simbir featuring a long wheelbase and new Spicer axles from the UAZ-3160.

 In 2003 the car was awarded zero stars out of a possible four by the Russian ARCAP safety assessment program.